apostrophecms/apostrophe-documentation/docs/core-concepts/editable-content-on-pages/custom-widgets.md

 ## Custom navigation

 Here's a common case: you want to build your own navigation menu.
-[Apostrophe's page tree is awesome](/core-concepts/pages-and-navigation/connecting-pages.md) but sometimes you want to manually choose pages from all over the tree, perhaps for a special website footer.
+[Apostrophe's page tree is awesome](/core-concepts/pages-and-navigation/connecting-pages.md) but sometimes you want to manually choose pages from all over the tree, perhaps for the website's footer navigation.

-You could use a rich text widget and just tell users to add links manually, but the links will break each time a page is moved around the site, changing its slug.
+You could use a [rich text widget](/core-concepts/editable-content-on-pages/standard-widgets.md#apostrophe-rich-text) and have editors add links manually, but the links will break each time a page is moved around the site, changing its slug.
 It's also easier for users to mess up the formatting that way.
 You want something more consistent.

 Let's look at some custom widgets that help provide navigation. you'll start with a simple widget that adds a link in a well-formatted way.

 ### `link`: the simplest widget

 ::: tip
-Most of the starting structure of a widget module can be generated for you using the [Apostrophe CLI](/docs/getting-started/apostrophe-cli.md).
+You can use the [Apostrophe CLI](/docs/getting-started/apostrophe-cli.md) to set up your new widget quickly.
 You could skip a few steps below if you have it installed by running `apos create-widget link`.
 The following information is still worth reviewing to understand what this does for you.
 :::

 First you'll need a folder for the module.
 In the terminal, from the project root, enter: